tg123/myslot/README.markdown

-# MySlot
+# Myslot

 ## Introduction
 Myslot is a [World of Warcraft](http://www.battle.net/wow) Addon for transferring settings between accounts.

-Myslot can export your ActionBar Layout, Marcos and Key Bindings as a transfer-friendly text.
+Myslot can export your ActionBar Layout, Marcos and Key Bindings as a transfer-friendly text, which can be copy/paste into notepad, sent via email, etc.
 Any character, even different class, can use Myslot to import those settings from the 'Exported text'

 ## Usage